-You might have a rich bloodline draped in culture, which you want to respect and pay homage to.
+You might have a rich bloodline steeped in culture, which you want to respect and pay homage to.
 One that you can carry with pride.
 If this is the case, then with a lot of research you can find and incorporate elements of your family history into your family symbol.
-Such as finding your family’s crest from the British empire and adopting that, or finding your tribes artistic style and utilizing elements form that.
+Such as finding your family’s crest from the British empire and adopting aspects of that, or finding your tribes artistic style and utilizing elements form that.

 We always have a family history, as far back as you like to go.
 But if you, like most modern dynasty builders, are starting with a fresh adaptation to your baseline culture, 4 types of capital and your financial wealth, then you should probably opt for a more modern approach.

 A Modern Take on the Family Symbol